Day #2 and #3

 - They were present when the earth was being formed (Job 38:4-7).

-In the last lesson I said that they may have been created during this first day but as others have mentioned, there is equal evidence that they may have been created before this as well.
+Previously, I said that they may have been created during this first day but as others have mentioned, there is equal evidence that they may have been created before this as well.
 Either way they were present when God created the universe on the first day.

 - These are energized by the power of the Holy Spirit and take on form and energy.